wilsonmar/oss-perf/jenkins-setup.md

 Installation is not necessary if you use <a target="_blank" href="http://www.cloudbees.com/">
 Cloudbees.com</a> which hosts Jenkins in their cloud.

+Alternately, many host Jenkins on the Amazon cloud:

  * https://www.youtube.com/watch?v=1JSOGJQAhtE Jenkins on Amazon
    by Jeff Shantz: